U.S. To 'Prod' And 'Cajole' Allies To Stop Doing Business With Iran, Official Says

 "The way they are employed best," Peek said, "is through a constant iterative process where we engage those countries, we prod them in certain ways, cajole them in others, and gradually we reduce the amount of investment going into Iran."
 But, he noted, "The purpose is to prevent Iran from conducting all kinds of malign activities, not to sanction our partners."

-Richard Nephew, who helped design Iran sanctions while serving in the State Department under President Obama, told Morning Edition on Wednesday that it will be difficult to persuade Europeans to change course.
+Richard Nephew, who helped design Iran sanctions while serving in the State Department under President Barack Obama, told Morning Edition on Wednesday that it will be difficult to persuade Europeans to change course.

 "I just was in Europe last week," he said, and "the government officials that I met with were pretty clear that even if they as individual governments would support such an effort, the entirety of the EU, which of course has to come together ... to vote in favor of such sanctions, is opposed."